hixair/Data-center-temperature-monitor/README.md

 ![breadboard2](img/breadboard.png "breadboard2")

-To end the Cat5 network cable, I used some mini-XLR connectors (they hav 3 pins and a locking lever).
+I spliced the sensors to Cat5 network cable and ended with mini-XLR connectors (they have 3 pins and a locking lever).
-The DS18B20 use a one wire bus, it means that they are all connected to the same wire and you can add some sensors as long as you power them accordingly.
+The DS18B20 is accessed through a one wire bus, it means that they are all connected to the same wire and you can add some sensors as long as you power them accordingly.

 ![The Wire](img/The_Wire.jpg "The Wire")

-I used a old epson ribbon printer cartridge to group 3 female plugs at the end of the main wire.
-I could go with another group of sensors coming from one of these plugs.
+*I used a old epson ribbon printer cartridge to group 3 female plugs at the end of the main wire.
+I could go with another group of sensors coming from one of these plugs.*

 Each sensor has an address and you can use the code from the `DS18B20 Sensor Address.c` sketch to figure them out.
 Upload the sketch to the esp32, plug one of the sensor, switch on, read the value in the serial monitor, switch off, plug another sensor, ...